We’ve Got the Magic Bullet! How to Learn a Language with a Bullet Journal

 How to Set Up a Bullet Journal

-A bullet journal can be as minimal or fancy as its owner.
+A bullet journal can be as minimal or fancy as you want.
 Some are bare-bones, with the four main parts and little else.
 Others are artistic playgrounds, filled with drawings and detailed lists.

 Let’s start with the primary components every journal will need first.